Area69Lab/Recovery-Builder-NoKernel/README.md

 2. Set the variables, as listed below.

+Update : If you don't understand the manifest variable, check [this](https://github.com/Area69Lab/Recovery-builder/blob/master/guide.md)

 Some variables that you'd like to set:

 ```MANIFEST : Link to your recovery manifest, Google it if you don't know what this is```